d12frosted/elpa-mirror/gnu/tempel-readme.txt

   `~/.config/emacs/templates' is used.
 The templates are grouped by major mode with an optional `:when' condition.
 Each template is a list in the concise form of the Emacs Tempo syntax.
 The first element of each list is the name of the template.
+I recommend to use avoid special letters for the template names, since special letters may carry meaning during completion filtering and as such make it harder to select the desired template.
+Thus the name `lett' is better than `let*'.
 Behind the name, the Tempo syntax elements follow.

   In addition, each template may specify a `:pre' and/or `:post' key with a FORM that is evaluated before the template is expanded or after it is finalized, respectively.
 The `:post' form is evaluated in the lexical scope of the template, which means that it can access the template's named fields.

+  The following examples are written on a single line, but this is is of course not a requirement.
+Strings can even contain line breaks, which can be useful if you want to write complex templates.

   ┌────
   │ ;; ~/.config/emacs/templates